Christian Bethancourt Player Props: Rays vs. Guardians

 Christian Bethancourt At The Plate

-- Bethancourt is batting .218 with 14 doubles, seven home runs and 11 walks.
+- Bethancourt is hitting .216 with 14 doubles, seven home runs and 13 walks.

-- He has gone deep in 9.5% of his games this year, and 2.8% of his trips to the plate.
+- In 9.3% of his games this year, he has homered, and 2.7% of his trips to the plate.

-- Bethancourt has picked up an RBI in 17 games this season (23.0%), with more than one RBI in four of those games (5.4%).
+- Bethancourt has had an RBI in 17 games this season (22.7%), including four multi-RBI outings (5.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.